|

 " Dykstra 's CRACKLING variation on 'So, This Guy Walks Into a Bar...'

-“a roller coaster of events that keep patrons on the edge of
+“a roller coaster of events that keep patrons on the edge of their seats until the very end.”

 The Cincinnati Enquirer